Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 "So, why are you here?
 Is it for the festival" Cygar asks, after getting comfortable sitting cross-legged at the table.

 "Yeah, of course!
 That's why everyone is here, dork."
-Frixf
+Frixfal replies, sitting down with less force and more caution.
+"How long will we be staying in here?"

+"Oh, until they start looking in the suburbs, should only take about 20 minutes."
+Cygar responds quickly, as if she didn't hear the insult.

+"Why are you running, today of all days?
+Surely you should be celebrating with the royal family"